sahrulrashid/Line-Follower-PID/README.md

 # LineFollowerPID
 Simulation of line follower with PID in Unity using my own algorithm for overshoot problem.
-For bulding robot model I used wheel colliders and built in physics.
+Robot movement is based on wheel colliders and physics built in Unity.

 ![alt text](https://github.com/vvrvvd/LineFollowerPID/blob/master/Screenshoots/line%20follower%20ui.png)